 The Mid-Ohio Sports Car Course is no stranger to me.

-In fact, I’ve been to this racetrack more than any other on the planet thanks to family trips to AMA Pro Road Racing motorcycle events while I was growing up.
+In fact, I’ve been to this racetrack more than any other on the planet thanks to family trips to AMA motorcycle events while I was growing up.
 I even saw my first Verizon IndyCar Series race here back in 2011 or 2013 or something.

-But my first few hours awake today made this place my new favorite racetrack.
-(The Raceway at Belle Isle Park will never leave its special place in my heart, but… I don’t know.
-It’s complicated man.)
+But my first few hours awake today made this place my new favorite racetrack, complicating my love for the Raceway at Belle Isle Park.

 Let’s talk about today.

-I managed to get through the day quite well considering I slept for less than two hours last night due to putting off editing Episode 55 of The Braking Point podcast until the very last minute (and then some).
-I want to sleep before the weekend gets out of control but I also want to be authentic and transparent by writing a post here on my personal website.
+I managed to get through the day quite well considering I slept for less than two hours last night due to putting off editing Episode 55 of The Braking Point podcast until the very last minute, and then some.

 Now THAT’s a VIEW